Self-Transcendence Part I

 So did Stendhal, so did Schopenhauer, and even Byron, or especially Byron, since he went even deeper than all of them, before all of them.
 Which is why all of them admired him so much and why Geothe gave him a high place in the second part of Faust.
 And Byron earned that praise.
 Because he was able to dramatize, to symbolize, in extension and depth, what had been merely touched upon in the youthful work of those who came after him.

 It’s why Schopenhauer knew his mistress would admire Byron too.
 Really admire him, if ya know what I mean.
 That’s why Schopenhauer refused to meet Byron.
 He knew his mistress well enough to know that she’d be saying “Schopenhauer who?” seconds after meeting Byron as he carried her off to wherever, maybe not forever, but, well, long enough.
 Ok.
 Ok.
 I've drifted away from Tennyson's poem and toward the Romantics.
-But I haven't drifted away from our question, because of course it was the central question of the Romantics, and still is.
-So to that question I shall return.
+But I haven't drifted away from our question, because of course it was the central question of Romanticism, and still is.
+So then, let's get back to our question.

 To what extent is self-transcendence self-betrayal?
 Let's return to the verse quoted above.
 Observe the things rejected and the way they are rejected.
 And, again, what is rejected is calculated exploitation which regards all activity as necessarily and properly modeled on money transactions.

 Better to dance with death than succumb to self-betrayal for the purpose of "self-improvement" as defined by a society of materialistic narcissists.
-As someone who danced with death, for years, and survived, I can assure you that, though Tennyson was undeniably recommending what most anyone would consider to be "improper" behavior, he was also undeniably right.
+As someone who danced with death, for years, and survived, I can assure you that, though Tennyson was undeniably recommending what the good people would consider to be "improper" behavior, he was also undeniably right.

 Until then!